 A Novel by A. D. Metcalfe

-By dawn there were enough people inside the station for him to blend in, so he pushed through the glass doors and went to study the list of departures.
+By dawn there were enough people inside the station for him to blend in, so he pushed through the glass doors and studied the list of departures.
 Amid the many buses was one leaving for New York City in less than an hour.

 “Where are your parents?”

 Johnny scanned the large room.
 Since he was brown-skinned with dark hair, he thought it would be more believable to pick people who looked similar.
-He found an acceptable couple lingering at the concession stand and pointed at them.
-“They’re over there, but I’ve got the money to pay.
-They let me go to New York every summer to visit my grandmother.
+He found an acceptable couple lingering at the concession stand and pointed to them.
+“They’re over there, but I’ve got the money.
+I go to New York every summer to visit my grandmother.
 She picks me up at the other end.”

-“You don’t need a round trip?” the man asked, with a hint of suspicion.
+“You don’t need a round trip?” the man asked.